3 steps to fast track your way to "financial freedom"

 Ask a handful of Kiwis and you might hear them say:

-• Not living payday to payday.
+• Don't live from payday to payday.

-• Spending their time however they choose.
+• Do spend time however you choose.

 So...what does financial freedom look and feel like to you?